 Once again, three years ago, I might have said, “I’m nervous enough.
 Don’t you dare fucking out me.”

-As it turns out, he has a hometown contingent of friends who are devoutly Christian.
+As it turns out, my partner has a hometown contingent of friends who are devoutly Christian.
 I don’t talk to them about gayness.
-In fact, sometimes, I’ll pause in the middle of stories to stop myself from saying the words queer, butch, femme, dyke.
+In fact, sometimes I’ll pause in the middle of stories to stop myself from saying the words queer, butch, femme, dyke.